-"I KNOW OF NO ONE WHO CAN take THE STUFFINESS OUT OF A WINE BLOG AND TURN IT INTO A THEATRICAL, SATRICAL YET EXTREMELY INFORMATIVE PIECE OF WORK THAN DEB FROST".
-TERRY P
+"I KNOW OF NO ONE WHO CAN TAKE THE STUFFINESS OUT OF A WINE BLOG AND TURN IT INTO A THEATRICAL, SATIRICAL YET EXTREMELY INFORMATIVE PIECE OF WORK THAN DEB FROST"-TERRY P

 3/2/18 and the winner is......

 With great balance between fruit and acidity, notes of citrus and green apple are featured in this crisp and mineral, easy-drinking white wine.
 Although terrific on its own, it will pair especially well with oysters, sushi, salads, asparagus, spicy foods and fried foods.
 In German, Lustig means “funny, merry, happy, jaunty.”
 With an easy-to-pop crown-cap closure and a full liter of wine in each bottle, this is a great wine to drink with friends or whomever as we agree or disagree with the Oscar winners!

 2/23/18 dalmatian nectar